Skip to content

 High frequencies

-Excess leads to harshness, causes sibilance (overly loud “s” and “sh” sounds), and makes cymbals unpleasantly “grainy” or metallic, quickly fatiguing the ears.
-Insufficient treble makes the entire mix dull, muffled, and “closed” (veiled).
-The sound loses its detail and openness β€” like listening through a thick filter, stripping the music of clarity.
+An optimal balance makes music sound lively, clean, and open.
+Too much, however, leads to unnecessary harshness, causes sibilance (overly loud ‘s’ sounds), and makes cymbals sound unpleasantly ‘grainy’ or metallic, quickly fatiguing your ears.
+Too little, and the entire mix sounds dull, muffled, and ‘closed-in’ (veiled).
+The sound loses its detail and openness, feeling like you’re listening through a thick filter that robs the music of clarity.

 .